ceford/cefjdemos-data-jdm-help-en/articles/post-install-messages/post-installation-messages-options.md

 ## Description

-Post-installation Messages Configuration allows setting of parameters used globally for all post-installation messages.
+The *Post-installation Messages: Options* page allows setting of parameters used globally for all post-installation messages.

 ### Common Elements